 Also see: Medicare Payments at Risk [Infographic]

-Now in 2017, the requirements are the same.
-Hospitals are required to submit four eCQMs from any quarter of 2017.
+For 2018, the requirements are the same as the ones for 2017.
+Hospitals are still required to submit four of the 15 available eCQMs from any quarter of 2018.

 Chart-Abstracted Measures vs eCQMs